ntd002/DSC-288-Capstone/README.md

 # DSC-288-Capstone
 This GitHub is a collection of our work throughout this quarter.
+<br />All notebooks can be run in Google Colab after uploading the required dataset.

 The Team Contract and Project Abstract are self-explanatory.